svenax/SublimePrint/README.md

-# Super simple print function for Sublime Text 2
+# Simple print function for Sublime Text 2

-There's a lot of requests for printing in the Sublime Text discussion forum.
+There are lots of requests for printing in the Sublime Text discussion forum.
 Personally, I very rarely need printing, but I can appreciate that some do.

-So here's a really simple solution to the problem.
+So here's a simple solution to the problem.
 Nothing more than sending the data to an external program that does the printing.

 The program used, and various options are selected in the settings file.
-As default, I use *enscript* since that is available in a standard install for both Mac and Linux.
-You could use *a2ps* or even *lpr* instead, with suitable options.
+As default, I use `enscript` since that is available in a standard install for both Mac and Linux.
+You could use `a2ps` or even `lpr` instead, with suitable options.
 Windows users are left out at the moment, though I know you can do similar things there.

+**Note:** The code in `SublimePrint.py` actually depends on enscript a bit at the moment.
+I may clean that up in case there are requests for it.

 ## Configuration